 do {

-let recognized = try await recognizer.recognizedText(
+let result = try await recognizer.recognizedText(

-for: drawing,
+in: drawing,

 strokeIDs: strokeIDs